OpenMDAO/OpenMDAO/openmdao/docs/feature_reference/building_blocks/drivers/scipy_optimizer.rst

 **maxiter**

-  The "maxiter" option is used to specify the maxinum number of major iterations before termination.
+  The "maxiter" option is used to specify the maximum number of major iterations before termination.
 It is generally a valid option across all of the available options.

   .. embed-test::